• Skip to primary navigation

 Tracey Besemer

-Hey there, Rural Sprout reader, my name is Tracey, and I’m so glad you popped over to my bio.
-Originally from upstate NY, I’m now an honorary Pennsylvanian, having lived here for the past 12 years.
+Originally from upstate NY, I’m now an honorary Pennsylvanian, having lived here for the past 18 years.

-He built our rough-hewn log cabin when I was seven years old, and I spent much of my childhood roaming the woods and getting my hands dirty.
+I grew up spending weekends on my dad’s off-the-grid homestead, where I spent much of my childhood roaming the woods and getting my hands dirty.

 I learned how to do things most little kids haven’t done in over a century.

-We were always busy.
-Whether it was pressing apples for homemade cider or trudging through the early spring snows of upstate NY to tap trees for maple syrup, there were always chores with each new season.
+Whether it was pressing apples in the fall for homemade cider, trudging through the early spring snows of upstate NY to tap trees for maple syrup, or canning everything that grew in the garden in the summer - there were always new adventures with each season.

-As an adult living in the modern world, I continue to draw on the skills I learned as a kid.
-I love my Wi-Fi, and knowing pizza is only a phone call away.
-But I’m okay with never revisiting the adventure that is using an outhouse in the middle of January.
+As an adult, I continue to draw on the skills I learned as a kid.
+I love my Wi-Fi and knowing pizza is only a phone call away.
+And I’m okay with never revisiting the adventure that is using an outhouse in the middle of January.

-So, these days I consider myself to be almost a homesteader.
+These days, I tend to be almost a homesteader.

-I take an eclectic approach to homesteading, utilizing modern convenience where I want, and choosing the rustic ways of my childhood simply because they bring me joy.
+I take an eclectic approach to homesteading, utilizing modern convenience where I want and choosing the rustic ways of my childhood as they suit me.

 I’m a firm believer in self-sufficiency, no matter where you live, and the power and pride that comes from doing something for yourself.

-I garden, even when the only space available is the rooftop of my apartment.
-I’ve been a knitter since age seven, and I spin and dye my own wool as well.
-And if you can ferment it, it’s probably in my pantry or on my kitchen counter.
-I can’t go more than a few days without a trip deep into the Pennsylvania State Game Lands looking for mushrooms, edible plants, or the sound of the wind in the trees.
+I’ve always had a garden, even when the only space available was the roof of my apartment building.
+I’ve been knitting since age seven, and I spin and dye my own wool as well.
+If you can ferment it, it’s probably in my pantry or on my kitchen counter.
+And I can’t go more than a few days without a trip into the woods looking for mushrooms, edible plants, or the sound of the wind in the trees.

-Follow all of my crazy homesteading adventures on Almost a Homesteader and Instagram @traceyleezle
+You can follow my personal (crazy) homesteading adventures on Almost a Homesteader and Instagram as @aahomesteader.

 Peace, love, and dirt under your nails,